dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

-  Computer player config is reloaded on saved game loading Fixed possible hang when computer player moves creatures Added new creature property, "NEVER_CHICKENS"
+  Computer player config is reloaded on saved game loading Fixed possible hang when computer player moves creatures Added new creature property, "NEVER_CHICKENS" Rewritten more of pathfinding
+  Rewritten creature training code
+  Renamed and rescaled "PartnerTraining" (was "RealTraining") Fixed linked list storing creatures who work in a room Updated room selling code

 Version: 0.37b
   Fixed crash on freeing swipe sprites at end of mission